unknownKade/dev_note/3. bugs/2024-06-19 git push fail.md

 and the repository exists.
 ```

-Issue with windows support of Obsidian git plugin
+Issue with windows support of Obsidian git community plugin
 ### Solution
--
+Solution is to use HTTPS